fire2a/qgis-pan-europeo/docs/README.md

 This QGIS plugin allows its users to calculate a summary cualitative raster from a set of large rasters; by defining for each one its relative weight, utility attribute function parameters, and optionally, a resampling method for each input and a target resolution for the output.

 Because the plugin is intended to process ~30 rasters at 100m pixel resolution (~30xGiB of data) a default resampling method and target precision configuration is provided; Although the plugin can work with any available raster layers.
-And the target resolution can be skipped and the output resolution is set as the one of the first raster.
+The target resolution can be skipped and the output resolution is set as the one of the first raster.

-Contact the fire2a team for access to Erico's and TechnoSylva's rasters.
-We will be hosting them soon enough!

 | Basic User Interface | Advanced Options Enabled |
 | --- | --- |